El Salvador national football team: Team image

 El Salvador's traditional first kit colour is blue with white trim, their second kit being white with blue trim.
 The current home and away kit features the traditional colours with the exception of bold curved trims that run from the center of the neck and open to the sides, forming two panels on the chest that contain the Umbro logo and emblem of the Salvadoran Football Federation.
 At the center of the kit El Salvador national emblem, once again, is shown.
 The right sleeve shows the national flag.

 El Salvador and Mitre announced a new partnership in 2008 that saw them supply the Central American national football team with home and away kits, training, and bench wear until August 2010.
 Mitre, and their Panamanian partner, The Harari Group, designed the kit that El Salvador used.
 The kit was showcased by the team on February 11, 2009, as they started their FIFA World Cup qualifying campaign against Trinidad & Tobago in the CONCACAF (Central-American Football Union) Hexagonal Cup.

-On October 22, 2010, the FESFUT extended the contract with Mitre by four years.
+On 22 October 2010, the FESFUT extended the contract with Mitre by four years.
 The first home and away kit made by Mitre feature a watermark of the country's national shield on the center of the shirt and some horizontal stripes along the kit.
 The current kit featured white remains along the neck, at the bottom of the kit, and over the shoulders.
 When this kit was introduced in 2009 it also introduced a new logo that replaced the typical logo of an "E" and an "S" surrounded by a circle.
 Umbro has become the new kit supplier of the El Salvador national football team.
-Replacing Mitre, the first Umbro El Salvador football kits were released June 15, 2017 and were debuted in the 2017 Gold Cup.
+Replacing Mitre, the first Umbro El Salvador football kits were released 15 June 2017, and were debuted in the 2017 Gold Cup.

+Kit sponsorship

-Schedule and results
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.